Margaret Aachilla Aleper

-Background and education
+Early life and education

-Margaret Aleper attended Primary Leaving Examination at Kotido Mixed Primary School in 1976.
+Margaret Aleper was born on 22 November 1963.
+She attended Primary Leaving Examination at Kotido Mixed Primary School in 1976.
 In 1980, she completed her Uganda Certificate of Education at Kangole Girls Senior Secondary School.
 She was awarded a certificate in Grade III Teaching at Moroto Teacher Training College/Makerere University in 1985.
 In 1997, she completed a Diploma in Teacher Education from Institute of Teacher Education, Kyambogo.
 She attained her bachelor's degree in education from Kyambogo University in 2004.

 Career

 Her working history is detailed below: